student-bhupalsharnagat/Sportify-Clone/README.md

 # Tech Stack
 HTML5 – Structure of the web pages
 CSS3 – Styling and responsive design
-JavaScript (Vanilla JS) – Logic for audio control and interactivity
+JavaScript  – Logic for audio control and interactivity

 # How It Works-
 The HTML file defines the layout (music player, song list, and controls).